ros2/design/articles/qos_deadline_liveliness_lifespan.md

 - DDS - Data Distribution Service
 - RTPS - Real-Time Publish Subscribe
 - QoS - Quality of Service
-- Client - Refers to an application that connects to a ROS Service to send requests and receive responses.
+- Service Client - Also referred to as just Client, refers to an application that connects to a ROS Service to send requests and receive responses.
-- Owner - Refers to the application that is running a ROS Service that receives requests and sends responses.
+- Service Server - Also referred to as just Server, refers to the application that is running a ROS Service that receives requests and sends responses.

 ## Existing ROS QoS Settings

 While DDS provides many settings to enable fine-grained control over the Quality of Service (QoS) for entities, ROS only provides native support for a handful of them.
 ROS users are able to specify the History, Depth, Reliability, and Durability via a QoS configuration struct when they create Publishers, Subscribers, etc.

 This leaves a lot of QoS settings that can only be set if DDS vendor can load additional default settings via a configuration file.
 If a user wants to hook their code into these additional QoS settings then they would need to get a reference to the rmw implementation and program against the vendor specific API.